philong6297/philong6297.github.io/content/posts/dynamic_memory_cost_and_optimization_strategies_allocation_speed/index.md

 # 5 System Allocators

-This section describes a solution to speed up programs by using a better system allocator for your needs.
+This section describes a solution to speed up programs by using a better system allocator for individual needs.
 Several open-source allocators try to achieve efficient allocation and deallocation.
 Despite that, there has yet to be any allocator who has taken the holy grail.

 Regularly, there are four perspectives that each allocator compromises
 on: